-A bench, headed by Chief Justice T S Thakur, said the purpose of an enquiry was to scrutinise the serious allegations made regarding investments by IFCI.
+A bench, headed by Chief Justice T S Thakur, said the purpose of probe was to scrutinise the serious allegations made regarding investments by IFCI.

-"We direct the Union Government to ensure a due and proper scrutiny into all aspects of the matter by the (i) serious frauds investigation officer, (ii) Reserve Bank of India, and (iii) Security and Exchange Board of India (SEBI).
+“We direct the Union Government to ensure a due and proper scrutiny into all aspects of the matter by the (i) serious frauds investigation officer, (ii) Reserve Bank of India, and (iii) Securities and Exchange Board of India (Sebi).

-The court passed the judgement on a PIL filed by NGO Centre for Public Interest Litigation seeking an independent probe into various alleged financial irregularities which have come into light in recent past in IFCI.
+The court passed the judgment on a PIL filed by NGO Centre for Public Interest Litigation seeking an independent probe into various alleged financial irregularities which have come to light in recent past in IFCI.

 While disposing of the petition, the bench said scrutiny shall be initiated within a month from the receipt of a copy of this judgment and completed in four months thereafter.